 The objectives of the release and deployment management

-The first objective of release and deployment management is creating a clear and comprehensive release and deployment management plans that enable the customer and business change projects to align their activities with these plans.
+The first objective is creating a clear and comprehensive release and deployment management plans that enable the customer and business change projects to align their activities with these plans.
 There can be several services, components, applications etc. belonging to an IT service provider.
 Different requirements of the business or customer can go in parallel projects.

 For instance, let’s consider the IT service provider of a bank.
 There can be customer credit project, ATM project, internet banking project etc. Also, existing services might require fixes due to problems found in production.
 Since there will be several changes to the services, components, and assets of the IT service provider, these changes must be managed through proper release and deployment management plans to prevent any conflict and outage in production.